wp-plugins/cpd-search/readme.txt

 After installation, see further instructions on configuration page (admin area, 'Settings -> CPD Search').

 == Changelog ==

+= 1.6.2 =
+* Provide setting to allow 'terms and conditions' link to be customised.

+= 1.6.1 =
+* Provide setting to allow PDFs to be viewed without needing the user to register.

+= 1.6.0 =
+* Use application token instead of agent password for agent authentication.

+= 1.4.7 =
+* Fix to make use of sectors appropriate to authenticated agent.

+= 1.4.6 =
+* Fix bug where registering user with an empty context.

 = 1.4.5 =
 * Fix some bugs related to auto-submitting of searches.